A graph discretization of the Laplace-Beltrami operator: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec:prelim} we collect various preliminaries.
 In Section \ref{sec:estimates} we prove some technical results about average dispersion in $r$-balls of a function $f\in L^2(M)$.
 This quantity, denoted by $E_r(f)$, is used throughout the paper as an intermediate step between Dirichlet energy in $H^1(M)$ and its discretization.
 In Section \ref{sec:discretization} we define the discretization map $P$ and prove an upper bound for the graph eigenvalues (Proposition~\ref{p:upper-bound}).
 Section~\ref{sec:smoothening} is devoted to properties of a smoothening operator (the convolution with a special kernel) used in the definition of the interpolation map~$I$.
 The key result there is Lemma~\ref{l:dLambdaf}.
 In Section~\ref{sec:interpol} we define $I$ and prove a lower bound for the graph eigenvalues (Proposition~\ref{p:lower-bound}).
-The proof of Theorems is contained in Section~\ref{sec:eigenfunction}.
+Proofs of the main results are contained in Section~\ref{sec:eigenfunction}.
 In Section~\ref{sec:volume} (which is formally independent of the rest of the paper) we discuss various aspects of volume approximation in the sense of Definition~\ref{d:vol-approx}.

 \textit{Acknowledgement}.
 This work began at Newton Institute, Cambridge, where the second and third named authors met at ``Inverse Problems'' scientific programme in September, 2011.
 It was continued at Fields Institute, Toronto, during ``Geometry in Inverse Problems'' program in April, 2012.
 We are grateful to these institutions for wonderful research environment they provided.